JPLOpenSource/fprime-scala/README-DAUT.md

 #### Indexing

 Note that this property is __lock centric__: we can maintain a set of states for each lock: those states that concern only that lock.
 This is the idea in indexing.
 We can use the lock id as key in a mapping from  keys to sets of states.
 This is done by overriding the `keyOf` function in the `Monitor` class (something the user has to do explicitly).
-This funnction has the type:
+This function has the type:

 ```scala
 def keyOf(event: LockEvent): Option[Int]